teweldemat/funcscript/docs/syntax.md

 """
 }
 ```
-Note that the line break after the opening """ and before the closing """ are ignored.
+The line breaks immediately after the opening """ and before the closing """ are ignored.
 The example
 expression evaluates as:

 ```string